Composer | Musician | Audio Engineer

 The 21st century has seen Kraig coming into his own, developing his own voice and style in music.
 His original music began to accumulate a series of prestigious awards.
 He was invited to perform with the Baltimore Symphony Orchestra as guest artist on the accordion, possibly the first in their history.
 As Musical Director, he helped develop The Crawdaddies into a polished, professional act.
 In addition to the steady stream of Crawdaddies' albums, Kraig also released several of his own, including "Hammond' Eggs" in 2008 and "Joy" a holiday solo piano CD in 2011.
 After a serious bout with pneumonia in the spring of 2011, Kraig began to refine his musical mission.
 Tired of the button-pushing, programmed lack of creativity in today's electronic music, he hopes to help reeducate listeners to the beauty of acoustic music played from the soul with the hands.

-These days, Kraig and Jacquie (and their canine companions, Ginger and Joey) share an historic townhouse on the Fell's Point waterfront in Baltimore with Tonal Vision’s state-of-the-art video and music production studio, including their often-recorded Steinway concert grand piano.
+These days, Kraig and Jacquie (and their canine companions, Joey and Penny) share an historic townhouse on the Fell's Point waterfront in Baltimore with Tonal Vision’s state-of-the-art video and music production studio, including their often-recorded Steinway concert grand piano.
 Kraig continues to enjoy touring and performing locally on piano, accordion and Hammond organ, as well as composing and producing original music.